mryamz/rippled/FINDINGS.md

 The **single medium-severity finding** (PaymentTotal DoS) is easily fixed with additional input validation.
 No critical vulnerabilities affecting fund safety were discovered.
 The signature verification, authorization checks, and accounting logic are all correctly implemented.

-**Overall Security Rating**: B+ (would be A with Finding #1 fixed)
+**Overall Security Rating**: B (would be A- with Finding #1 fixed)

+The single HIGH-severity finding affects consensus safety, not just performance.
+This is more serious than originally assessed.
+The codebase is otherwise very well-written with extensive defensive programming.

-**Recommendation for Competition**: Submit Finding #1 with the detailed analysis, proof of concept showing computational cost, and the recommended fix.
+**Recommendation for Competition**: Submit Finding #1 as HIGH severity consensus risk.
+Emphasize:
+1. Unhandled exception can cause validator divergence (consensus safety issue)
+2. Time-based validation insufficient (allows overflow-causing values)
+3. Realistic attack vectors with specific PaymentTotal/PaymentInterval/InterestRate combinations
+4. Need for BOTH exception handling (consensus safety) AND upper bound (defense in depth)